box/developer.box.com/guides/metadata/queries/limitations.md

 captured the same number of images that have the ​`catalogImages​` template applied.

-Now consider assume that there are 4,000 files in your Box enterprise which have the `catalogImages` template ​applied and which are split evenly between the two folders,​ `Parts​` and `Products`, ​which are children of the parent folder `​Catalog​` as shown below.
+Now consider that there are 4,000 files in your Box enterprise which have the `catalogImages` template ​applied and which are split evenly between the two folders,​ `Parts​` and `Products`, ​which are children of the parent folder `​Catalog​` as shown below.